Siltaar/doc_crawler.py/README.md

 `doc_crawler.py [--wait=3] [--no-random-wait] --download-files url.lst` \
 `doc_crawler.py [--wait=0] --download-file http://…`

-Those examples can be mixed up.
+The arguments of those examples can be mixed up. \
+`doc_crawler.py` works great with Tor : `torsocks doc_crawler.py http://…`

 ## Tests
 Around 20 doctests are included in `doc_crawler.py`.
 You can run with the following command in the